Maurice Petty: Career

 Petty Enterprises was founded by Lee Petty and his two sons.
 The Petty family, working together as a team, corporately won over 250 races.
 Maurice primarily served the organization as engine builder and crew chief.
 He raced for the organization in 26 competitions from 1960 to 1964.
 As a driver, his best finish was third place at the Piedmont Interstate Fairgrounds in Spartanburg, South Carolina in 1961.
 In 1970, Petty was the crew chief for Pete Hamilton, who won three races for Petty Enterprises, including the 1970 Daytona 500 and both races at Talladega Superspeedway.
 As an engine builder, Maurice built the motors that helped his brother Richard win a record 200 victories, along with seven Cup Series championships.

 In 2011, Maurice Petty was inducted into the International Motorsports Hall of Fame in Talladega, Alabama, in recognition of his career as a team owner, engine builder, crew chief, and driver.
 Three years later, he was enshrined into the NASCAR Hall of Fame.
 He became the first engine builder to be inducted into that Hall, as well as the fourth member from Petty Enterprises.

-Personal life and Death
+Personal life and death

 Petty was the younger brother of Richard Petty, who depended on his engines throughout the latter's career.
-He was also the uncle of Kyle Petty and Trent Owens, and the great uncle of Adam Petty.
+He was also the uncle of Kyle Petty and Trent Owens, and the great-uncle of Adam Petty.
 Maurice was married to Patricia for 52 years, until her death in 2014.
-Petty suffered from polio as a child, and ongoing effects of the illness resulted in him becoming less mobile, which played a role in his retirement from the Petty Enterprises team.
+Maurice had three sons: Timmy, Mark and Ritchie.
+Maurice Petty suffered from polio as a child, and ongoing effects of the illness resulted in him becoming less mobile, which played a role in his retirement from the Petty Enterprises team.

 Petty died on the morning of July 25, 2020, at age 81.
 The cause of death was undisclosed.